dtcenter/MET/met/docs/Users_Guide/masking.rst

 3. The **out_file** argument is the output NetCDF mask file to be written.

+4. The **-type string** is required to set the masking type.
+The application will give an error message and exit if "-type string" is not specified on the command line.
+See description of supported types below.

 Optional arguments for gen_vx_mask
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-4. The **-type string** option can be used to override the default masking type (poly).
-See description of supported types below.

 5. The **-input_field string** option can be used to read existing mask data from “input_file”.